1o5am/puffin/README.md

-# Project Title
-Puffin: Your personal financial advisor to help you reach your goals and build wealth!
+# Puffin: Your personal financial advisor to help you reach your goals and build wealth!

 ## Overview